Share Post:

 2. Provide Feedback and Coaching – One of the best ways to support continual cognitive learning is to supply reps with appropriate feedback and coaching “at the teachable moment.”
 The most critical teachable moments occur immediately before and after customer interactions.
 Reps can benefit enormously from a quick pep talk before a presentation—and even more from timely feedback afterward.
 “Leading companies are refining the coaching skills and process for their district managers, using fine grained coaching guides to provide reps with the targeted feedback they need to speed up their journey to top performer level.”
 (Cloning Your Top Sales Performers)

 3. Encourage Mirroring – Another crucial form of cognitive learning is called vicarious learning.
 Vicarious learning is simply learning from other people.
 Reps can develop behaviors and skills just by watching—and mirroring—a mentor at work.
 “This is why new hires are often paired with experienced employees for their first few weeks or months—they can learn how to react to a variety of situations through vicarious learning much more effectively than they could by reading an employee handbook.”
-(Social Cognitive Theory and Workplace Learning) Modern sales organizations often collect video examples of what good looks like from top performers and share them across the team.
+Modern sales organizations often collect video examples of what good looks like from top performers and share them across the team.
 Look for opportunities for reps to learn through imitation in your organization.

 4. Foster Community Learning – Sales teams shouldn’t operate on an every-man-for-himself model.
 The very word “team” implies as much.
 Reps learn a great deal from hearing about one another’s experiences in the field—both good and bad.
 And community learning allows them to do just that: “Teams work through scenarios together so they are learning from each other in a structured environment to share best practices.
 Reps can reflect on their experiences by discussing them within a community of learners, which is critical to truly learning from those experiences.”
 (Cloning Your Top Sales Performers) Peer-generated video can help to capture those field experiences while they’re still top of mind.